 Some DNA tests require your blood sample, while others only need a saliva sample or cheek swab.
 If the kit comes across any contamination before or after sample collection, it may affect your result.
 If you allow other external factors such as flies or external droplets to get into your sample, your result may be compromised.

 You may also get an inaccurate result if you take the sample by scrubbing your tongue or other parts of your mouth.

 Patronizing an unaccredited laboratory

 Most people patronize any DNA laboratory they find around, perhaps because of their low price.
 Patronizing an unaccredited laboratory might result in having an inaccurate result.
 This may be because they lack the facilities and knowledge needed to perform an accurate test.
-Hence, if you want to have a reliable result, you should first research the laboratory to see if they are CLIA-accredited and CAP-approved.
-Paying a bit extra to ensure that your samples go to a reputable laboratory will help increase the chances of getting an accurate DNA test result.

 Variant analysis and database size